 3 Squadron Stories

-What a privilege for me to attend, all the way from Australia, along with Curly’s grandchildren, Jessica and Alex, who live in London.
+What a privilege it was for me to attend this commemoration, all the way from Australia; along with Curly’s grandchildren, Jessica and Alex, who live in London.

 Inlaid into the white Portland Stone floor are the crests of the RAF, surrounded by the crests of Commonwealth Air Forces; Australia, Canada, Ceylon, India, Kenya, New Zealand, Pakistan, Rhodesia and South Africa; worked in brass, copper, white bronze and marble.